HomeGuidesChangelogDiscussions

 Example:

-If you want to visualize a component associated with an Audience, you can use the Preview widget and check the desired rule.
+To visualize a component associated with an Audience, use the Preview widget and check the corresponding rule(s).

 More info about the Preview